 If the subscriber is not roaming and the SIPTO-Permission information for an APN is present, the HSGW shall allow SIPTO for that APN only if the SIPTO-Permission information indicates so.
 If the subscriber is not roaming and the SIPTO-Permission information for an APN is not present, the HSGW may allow SIPTO for that APN.
 If the subscriber is roaming and the SIPTO-Permission information for an APN is present, the HSGW shall allow SIPTO for that APN only if the SIPTO-Permission information indicates so and the VPLMN Dynamic Address is allowed and the HSGW selects a PDN GW in the VPLMN.
 For the requested APN allowed for SIPTO, the trusted non-3GPP access network may use the 3GPP DNS mechanism to select a PGW which is close to the HSGW.
 Detailed behaviour is specified in 3GPP2 X.S0057 [25], 3GPP TS 23.402 [3] and 3GPP TS 29.303 [34].

 For optimized handover of an emergency session from E-UTRAN to an S2a based cdma2000® HRPD access network, if the trusted non-3GPP access network supports Emergency services for users in limited service state, then the trusted non-3GPP access network shall skip the authentication procedure (for users without an IMSI or with an IMSI marked as unauthenticated); or if the trusted non-3GPP access network accepts that the authentication may fail (for users with an IMSI), it shall continue with the procedure.
-For these cases, the Trusted non-3GPP access network shall release any non-emergency PDN connections.
+For these cases, the trusted non-3GPP access network shall release any non-emergency PDN connections.